 Our take: Whether your business is the trendiest new eatery in town or you run a lawn care service, your customers are talking about you online.
 They’re sharing their experiences, feedback, and (hopefully) recommendations.
 Review sites are the backbone of your online reputation.

 Many business owners have yet to embrace online reviews as a part of their reputation strategy; instead, they’ve taken an out of sight, out of mind point of view.
 But the truth is, even if you’re not using your online business listings, your customers can still leave comments and feedback.
 The only way to ensure a strong business reputation is through a proactive approach.
 Kathy’s guidelines are a great place to start.

 Did you enjoy “4 big things: preventing a reputation crisis, using your reputation to attract new customers, and more”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.